loopwerk/loopwerk.io/content/articles/2013-01-29-mediaplayer-apples-worst-framework.md

 Right now we detect when a track is started that's not part of the current queue, while the app is in the background.
 This means the queue was changed from outside the Scrobbler app, so then we clear the local queue and message the user, telling him we can't show his play queue because it was changed from outside the app.

 ## Problem 6: you can't edit the queue
 In the Scrobbler app we have a nifty "smart playlists" feature, kind of like iTunes Genius, where we create a playlist based on similarities in tracks.
 Let's say you're listening to the "slow music" smart playlist, and one of the tracks isn't slow at all.
 We have this "doesn't belong" button, where you can remove this track from the playlist, training the system in the process.
 Of course, we need to remove this track from your playback queue as well, or it will still come up next.
 Yeah.. that's not possible.
-You can't edit the queue, you can't only set a new one.
+You can't edit the queue, you can only set a new one.
 Normally you would then get the current queue, create a local mutable copy, remove the one track and set the queue to your modified copy.
 But like I said, the queue can't be read.
 Luckily, I was already saving a local copy of the queue to deal with problem five.

 So, we set the new queue to our current-queue-minus-one version, but the removed track is still played as part of the queue.
 What gives?
 Turns out the new queue isn't actually set until you send the `play` message to MediaPlayer as well, which results in your currently playing track restarting.
 Not really what you'd call a smooth experience.
 So, you have to save the current position of the current track, set the new queue-minus-the-one-track, send the `play` message and fast forward to the saved position.
-The user will have a hick up of about a second, but it's the best we could do.
+The user will have a hiccup of about a second, but it's the best we could do.

 It's a lot worse when the user has shuffle enabled though: in that case a completely different random track will start to play, and there's nothing we can do about that.